How To Write a Resume in Spanish

 Since Spanish resumes historically don’t include skills sections or a bulleted list of accomplishments, it can be said that they are generally less detailed than North American English resumes.
 This may be more applicable to the older generations, as many younger Spanish-speaking workers are starting to include a higher level of detail.

-In English, of course there is only one word for ‘you,’ but remember that in Spanish ‘tu’ is used casually among friends and peers while ‘usted’ is used in formal situations or while talking to your superiors.
-Be sure to use the formal version in your resume, cover letter, and when otherwise interacting with your potential employer as a sign of respect.
+In English, of course, there is only one word for “you,” but remember that in Spanish “tu” is used casually among friends and peers while ‘usted’ is used in formal situations or while talking to your superiors.
+Make sure to use the formal version in your resume and cover letter and when interacting with your potential employer as a sign of respect.

 Here are a few Spanish terms that can come in handy while creating your Spanish resume: